2024 Annual Sessions

 After June 2 there is a late registration fee.

-On-line closes June 14.
+On-line registration closes June 14.
 You will be able to register for in-person attendance at the registration desk during sessions.

 ILYM uses a pay as led approach to cover the costs of sessions.
 A per day adult fee of $55 reflects a representative amount if received by each adult attender that would be needed to cover the cost of Annual Sessions.
 There is an alternative representative fee of $15 per day adult fee for virtual-only attendees.
 ILYM does not assess a fee for children and high school attenders.
 Considered costs include expenses for meals, on-site housing, programs, and infrastructure for on-site and virtual components.